Grade Curve Calculator

 What Is a Grade Curve Calculator?

-A grade curve calculator is an educational tool used to adjust assessment scores based on a specific mathematical model.
-Teachers use these calculators to standardize grades, ensuring fairness when an exam is disproportionately difficult.
+A grade curve calculator is a tool that adjusts scores using a specific math model.
+Teachers use these calculators to make grades fair, especially when an exam is tough.
 (Not sure what your current average is?
 Use our Grade Calculator to find your raw score first.)

-The tool transforms a "raw score" into a "curved grade" using three primary methods:
+The tool transforms a "raw score/data" into a "curved grade" using three methods:

-- Linear Addition: Adding a flat point value to every score.
+• Linear Scale: Adding a flat point value to every score.

-- Square Root Modifiers: Boosting lower scores more than higher ones.
+• Square Root Curve: Boosting lower scores more than higher ones.

 Linear Grade Curve Calculator (Flat Scale and Top Score Adjustment)

-The linear grade curve calculator is the most common method used in high schools and undergraduate courses.
-It operates on a "flat scale" logic, where a specific number of points is added to every student's raw score.
+The linear grade curve calculator is the most popular method in high schools and undergrad courses.
+It based on a "flat scale" logic, where a specific number of points is added to every student's raw score/data.

 This method maintains the original distribution of the class; the distance between an A student and a B student remains identical, but the entire dataset shifts upward.